genpat-it/cgmlst-dists-py/README.md

                         Name for the index column (default: 'cgmlst-dists') --matrix-format {full,lower-tri,upper-tri}
+                        Format for the output matrix (default: full) --num_threads NUM_THREADS
+                        Number of threads for parallel execution (default: 97 cpus) --chunk_size CHUNK_SIZE
-                        Format for the output matrix (default: full) --version             show program's version number and exit
+                        Size of chunks to save the output file (default: 1000) --version             show program's version number and exit
 ```